jmejia8/Metaheuristics.jl/docs/src/mcdm.md

 best_alternative
 ```

-Current available methods are listed in the following table.
+Currently available methods are listed in the following table.

 |     Method      | Strategies | Preferences | Dependency    |
 |-----------------|------------|-------------|---------------|